dwoong93/GYMLOCATOR/README.md

 Technologies Used
 This project utilised HTML, CSS, JavaScript, BootStrap 5.0 and Leaflet (map).
 The map library used was from https://leafletjs.com/.
 Additional m ap tile layers "One Map light and dark" were created by One Map SG and uploaded to https://leaflet-extras.github.io/leaflet-providers/preview/.

 Anytime Fitness club address was taken from Anytime Fitness Singapore, coordinates were found on googlemaps.
+Bus stop and fly-to coordinates were manually sourced from google maps.

-Data was then made in Microsoft Excel and saved as CSV UTF-8.
+These Data were then stored in Microsoft Excel and saved as CSV UTF-8.
-CSV was converted to geoJSON using <https://odileeds.github.io/CSV2GeoJSON/>, which was created by Stuart Lowe, ODI Leeds 2020.
+The CSV was converted to geoJSON using <https://odileeds.github.io/CSV2GeoJSON/>, which was created by Stuart Lowe, ODI Leeds 2020.
 (MIT Licence).